 Preparation is Key

 As silly as this may sound, you want to prepare by doing a little research and finding inspiration.
-For my first Day in the Life, I wanted to be sure I was prepared as best as possible.
+For my first Day in the Life, I wanted to be as prepared as best as possible.
 I talked to a friend who has done DITL in the past for her advice.
 I also looked at ideas within the Ali Edwards community on Facebook for inspiration.
 Finding others who have worked on the project was helpful to get different ideas.
 I was also able to see what worked and didn’t work for others when planning my project.

 After reading the different suggestions, I decided I would try to stick with making this project simple.
 After all, it was my first time participating, so I warned my husband and put him in charge of reminding me to take photos throughout the day.
 During the day of the project, I was more aware of looking for the mundane and ordinary moments and snapped photos throughout the day to use later regardless of the time.